Pancreatic fistula: External

 An external pancreatic fistula is an abnormal communication between the pancreas (actually pancreatic duct) and the exterior of the body via the abdominal wall.

 Loss of bicarbonate-rich pancreatic fluid via a pancreatic fistula can result in a hyperchloraemic or normal anion gap metabolic acidosis.
 Loss of a small volume of fluid will not cause a problem but an acidosis is common if the volume of pancreatic fluid lost from the body is large.

 Internal

 First described by Smith (1953), and elaborated upon by Cameron et al. (1976), internal pancreatic fistulas can result in pancreatic ascites, mediastinital pseudocysts, enzymatic mediastinitis, or pancreatic pleural effusions, depending on the flow of pancreatic secretions from a disrupted pancreatic duct or leakage from a pseudocyst.

 Treatment

-The production of pancreatic enzymes is suppressed by restricting the patient's oral intake of food patient in conjunction with the use of long-acting somatostatin analogues.
+The production of pancreatic enzymes is suppressed by restricting the patient's oral intake of food in conjunction with the use of long-acting somatostatin analogues.
 The patient's nutrition is maintained by total parenteral nutrition.

 This treatment is continued for 2–3 weeks, and the patient is observed for improvement.
 If no improvement is seen, the patient may receive endoscopic or surgical treatment.
 If surgical treatment is followed, an ERCP is needed to identify the site of the leak.

 Fistulectomy is done in which the involved part of the pancreas is also removed.